New radiation approach aims to ease bone cancer pain

 Summary

-This study tests a newer, more precise radiation therapy (SBRT) against standard radiation to see which better relieves pain from cancer that has spread to the bones.
+This study tests a newer, more precise radiation method called SBRT against standard radiation to see which better relieves pain from cancer that has spread to the bones.
 About 220 adults with solid tumors or multiple myeloma and pain at the treatment site will take part.
-The goal is to improve pain control and quality of life with fewer side effects.
+The goal is to find if higher doses given in fewer sessions can improve pain control with acceptable side effects.

 Get updates